smartdevicelink/sdl_evolution/proposals/NNNN-POI-Service-Supported.md

 ## Introduction

-This porposal provide the function of sharing POI data between SDL App by `AppService`.
+This proposal provides the function of sharing POI data between SDL Apps by `AppService`.

 ## Motivation